Bruhat and balanced graphs: Alexander duality

 and the relation $\sim$ on $\Lambda^{+}$ is $(\lambda_{1}, \ldots, \lambda_{m}) \sim (\mu_{1}, \ldots, \mu_{n})$ if and only if $\lambda_{m} \sim \mu_{1}$.
 The vertex set of~$G_{S}$ is $S \cup \{\hz,\ho\}$.
 For every rising path $p = (e_{1}, \ldots, e_{k})$ in the digraph $G$ which starts and ends in $S \cup \{\hz,\ho\}$ but none of the intermediate vertices are in $S$, that is, $\tail(e_{1}), \head(e_{k}) \in S \cup \{\hz,\ho\}$ but $\head(e_{2}), \ldots, \head(e_{k-1}) \not\in S$, let there be a directed edge in $G_{S}$ from $\tail(e_{1})$ to $\head(e_{k})$ with the label $(\lambda(e_{1}), \ldots, \lambda(e_{k}))$ in $\Lambda^{+}$.

-For two vertices $x$ and $y$ in the restricted graph $G_{S}$ observe that the number of rising paths from $x$ to $y$ is the same as the number of rising paths in the graph $G$.
+For two vertices $x$ and $y$ in the restricted graph $G_{S}$ observe that the number of rising paths from~$x$ to~$y$ is the same as the number of rising paths in the graph $G$.
 This follows since a path in $G_{S}$ corresponds to a path in $G$ as follows.
 Let $p^{\prime} = (e^{\prime}_{1}, \ldots, e^{\prime}_{j})$ be a path in $G_{S}$.
-We obtain a path $p$ in $G$ by concatenating the rising paths that are associated with the edges $e^{\prime}_{i}$.
+We obtain a path~$p$ in~$G$ by concatenating the rising paths that are associated with the edges $e^{\prime}_{i}$.
 Furthermore the condition that the path $p^{\prime}$ is rising in $G_{S}$ is exactly that the path $p$ is rising in $G$, since the only condition that needs to be verified is that $p$ is rising at the gluing vertices $\head(e^{\prime}_{1}), \ldots, \head(e^{\prime}_{j-1})$.

 Let $\ell(G)$ denote the length of the longest path in the digraph $G$.
 We say that an acyclic digraph has the {\em parity condition} if the length of every path from the source~$\hz$ to the sink $\ho$ has the same parity.
-Then in a digraph which has the parity condition the length of any path is congruent to $\ell(G)$ modulo~$2$.
+Then in a digraph which has the parity condition, the length of any path from $\hz$ to $\ho$ is congruent to~$\ell(G)$ modulo~$2$.

-We can now formulate Alexander duality for balanced digraphs. \begin{theorem} [Alexander duality for balanced digraphs] Let $G$ be a balanced acyclic digraph that satisfies the parity condition.
+We can now formulate Alexander duality for balanced digraphs.
+See Figure~\ref{figure_three} for an illustration of this theorem. \begin{theorem} [Alexander duality for balanced digraphs] Let $G$ be a balanced acyclic digraph that satisfies the parity condition.
 Let the vertex set have the partition $V = S \cupdot T \cupdot \{\hz,\ho\}$.
 Then the falling paths in the two restricted digraph $G_{S}$ and~$G_{T}$ satisfy the identity

 \end{theorem}